armandoroman20/armandoroman20/README.md

 ### Hi there, I'm Armando Roman👋

 I am a full stack developer, that focuses on front end development.
-I am experienced with Java, Javascript, HTML, CSS, MySQL, and framworks such as Bootstrap, JQuery, and SpringBoot.
+I am experienced with Java, Javascript, HTML, CSS, MySQL, and frameworks such as Bootstrap, JQuery, and SpringBoot.

 I'm always trying to learn and develop my skills as a deeloper, and am constantly trying to learn something new!